310mc/https-310mc.github.io-tl/source/_posts/scout/flowers_of_the_wasteland.md

 ## Remains of a Dream 1

 {% note narration %}
-**Note:** This story is set in spring, which is before Aira joined the Basketball Club.
+**Note:** This story is set in spring, before Aira joined the Basketball Club.
 {% endnote %}

 <div class="msr-season spring">